danrusu/pact-provider-poc/FLOWS.md

 - **record deployment** of consumer branch to **test**

-### 3. Consumner feature that requires changes in provider that break the contract
+### 3. Consumer feature that requires changes in provider that break the contract

 - **precondition** - a contract between consumer master branch and provider master branch is published and verified, and provider master is deployed to **test** environment